ng-learn-org/ng-learn-org.github.io/_posts/2013-12-12-AngularJS_Workshop_From_Zero_To_Ninja_Jr_Part3.markdown

               lastName: "Esteva"
   {% endhighlight %}

   Lets refresh the app.
-You should now see "Welcome to the AngularJS World, Santiago Esteva".
+You should now see \"Welcome to the AngularJS World, Santiago Esteva\".

     **Notes:**

     This actually brings up an interesting subject.
 When we created the myStoreApp, Angular created a $rootScope.
 This is parent of all scopes.
 At the run block, we instructed Angular to inject an object Profile with certain attributes.

-    Our welcome phrase lives inside the welcomeController's scope.
+    Our welcome phrase lives inside the welcomeController\'s scope.
 All scopes inherit from its parent and ultimately from $rootScope.
 This is why we can refer to $scope.profile.firstName in our controller.

 ### Whats Next?

-   In 48 hours we will publish.....Yes Yes I know...we said 48 hours last time and that did not happen.
-Well...you're right but in our defense it was the first time it happened.
+   In 48 hours we will publish.
+Yes Yes I know...we said 48 hours last time and that did not happen.
+Well, you\'re right but in our defense it was the first time it happened.
 We are back from some vacations and ready to pick up from where we left.

-   So...whats coming?
+   So, whats coming?
 On our 4th delivery we will continue our TDD development flow with new requirements.
 We will write a component test (E2E test) to test our application flow, setup routes and views.

    Stay tuned...